Rescue Mission: How Reverse Logistics Can Save Millions of Shoes

 have made it back onto shelves.

-Once they’re done, technicians pass shoes to their teammates who sort, box and ship them out to stores.
+Once they've finished, technicians pass shoes to their teammates who sort, box and dispatch them to stores.

 Anthony Clark, outbound operations manager, puts it in perspective.
-“Have you ever seen a 50-foot trailer driving down the highway?” he asks.
-“One of those can hold around 5,000 boxes of shoes.
-That’s about how many pairs this team will refurbish and reintroduce to people every day.”
+"Have you ever seen a 50-foot lorry driving down the motorway?" he asks.
+"One of those can hold around 5,000 boxes of shoes.
+That's about how many pairs this team will refurbish and reintroduce to people every day".

 The process of pulling shoes off the inspection line to be refurbished started in 2021.

 Next time you're in a Nike store, keep your eyes peeled for Refurbished boxes like this one.
 The team's goal is to get